Cedar Point, Kings Island theme parks opening in early July - WHIZ News

 CASES

-As of Monday, Ohio has recorded nearly 39,000 confirmed or probable coronavirus cases, with 2,404 confirmed or probable COVID-19 deaths, the health department said.
+As of Tuesday, Ohio has recorded 39,162 confirmed or probable coronavirus cases, with 2,421 confirmed or probable COVID-19 deaths, up 17 from the previous day, the health department said.

 For most people, the virus causes mild or moderate symptoms.
 For some, especially older adults and the infirm, it can cause more severe illness and can lead to death.